Barnard College: Before coeducation at Columbia

-After Barnard rejected subsequent merger proposals from Columbia and a one-year extension to the 1973 agreement expired, in 1977 the two schools began discussing their future relationship.
-By 1979 the relationship had so deteriorated that Barnard officials stopped attending meetings.
+After Barnard rejected later merger proposals from Columbia and a one-year extension to the 1973 agreement expired, in 1977, the two schools began discussing their future relationship.
+By 1979, the relationship had so deteriorated that Barnard officials stopped attending meetings.
 Because of an expected decline in enrollment, in 1980 a Columbia committee recommended that Columbia College begin admitting women without Barnard's cooperation.
 A 1981 committee found that Columbia was no longer competitive with other Ivy League universities without women, and that admitting women would not affect Barnard's applicant pool.
 That year Columbia president Michael Sovern agreed for the two schools to cooperate in admitting women to Columbia, but Barnard faculty's opposition caused president Ellen Futter to reject the agreement.

 A decade of negotiations for a Columbia-Barnard merger akin to Harvard and Radcliffe had failed.
 In January 1982, the two schools instead announced that Columbia College would begin admitting women in 1983, and Barnard's control over tenure for its faculty would increase; previously, a committee on which Columbia faculty outnumbered Barnard's three to two controlled the latter's tenure.
 Applications to Columbia rose 56% that year, making admission more selective, and nine Barnard students transferred to Columbia.
 Eight students admitted to both Columbia and Barnard chose Barnard, while 78 chose Columbia.
 Within a few years, however, selectivity rose at both schools as they received more women applicants than expected.